yoansj/WorkshopBotConcours/Step0.md

 pyhton3 myfile.py
 ```

-You should have a bunch of informations printed in your terminal
+If the code runs without errors and prints a bunch of informations in your terminal than congratulations you survived ! :tada: